makersacademy/takeaway-challenge/README.md

 - Didn't test Takeaway#clear which relied on Customer#order= - TOLEARN
 - Didn't fulfill the stretch goal of implementing SMS ordering - TODO

+## TODO:

+- Everything I failed above, plus -
+- Implement a loop to prompt user for input
+- Create a single entry-point for app which requires all and loops Takeaway
+- Make add method more user-friendly
+- Implement loading menus from file

 #

 Takeaway Challenge